JJ-DiazBaquero/aiRe/README.md

 ## File structure

-All the main R code is found inside the `modules` folder All air quality data is found inside the `databases` folder, this app comes already with some data from Bogota's air quality, you can use this data to explore aiRe's features and to guide yourself on what kind of data format does aiRe need in order to work
+All the main R code is found inside the `modules` folder

+All air quality data is found inside the `databases` folder, this app comes already with some data from Bogota's air quality, you can use this data to explore aiRe's features and to guide yourself on what kind of data format does aiRe need in order to work

+In the `www` are for external resources of a web application